-Any individual may make an anonymous report concerning an act of sexual harassment, sexual misconduct, domestic violence, dating violence, or stalking.
+Any individual may make an anonymous report concerning an act of sexual harassment, sexual assault, sexual misconduct, domestic violence, dating violence, or stalking.
 An individual may report the incident without disclosing their name, identifying the Responding Person, or requesting any action.
 Depending on the extent of information available, the College's ability to respond to an anonymous report may be limited.
-To submit an anonymous report, go to the College's website www.rosemont.edu, click on the Public Safety tab and the n click on the Online Crime and Sexual Misconduct Report tab.
+Anonymous reports may be submitted at www.rosemont.edu/tip or by using the Report a Tip feature on the Rayen Safe app.